|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 I'm particularly proud of this cake since it has literally taken me years to get it right!
-It's made of sticky rice and tapioca flours and is both gluten and lactose-free (it's also vegan).
-A truly Asian dessert, this type of sticky rice cake can be found in many southeast-Asian countries, with slight variations according to the region and the chef.
+It's made of sticky rice flour (also called glutinous rice flour or mochiko) and tapioca flour and is both gluten and lactose-free (and vegan).
+This type of rice cake can be found in many southeast-Asian countries, with slight variations according to the region and the chef.
 It has a satisfyingly sticky texture and tastes of coconut.
 Great with tea or coffee, this cake makes a nice dessert, breakfast, or snack with afternoon tea.
 Or make it for a potluck party where it will be eaten up in no time!
 ENJOY!

 2/3 cup tapioca flour, available at health food stores, or Asian/Chinese food stores